-Her novel Els nens de l'Elisa [Elisa's Children] was third among the finalists for the 24th Ramon Llull Prize for Catalan Literature and was published in 2006.
-L'escriptora morta [The Dead Writer, 2020], in 2008; N˙vols baixos [Lowering Clouds, 2020], in 2009; La mirada del fill [The Son's Gaze], in 2012, and El salˇn de los artistas exiliados en California [The Salon of Exiled Artists in California], in 2020.
-This, her last work, is a biography of screenwriter Salka Viertel, a Jewish salonniŔre and well-known in Hollywood in the thirties as a specialist on Greta Garbo scripts.
+Her first published novel Els nens de lĺElisa (Omicron, 2006) was awarded third prize in the 24th Ramon Llull Novel Award, one of the most prestigious awards for Catalan literature, awarded by Editorial Planeta.
+Lĺescriptora morta ([The Dead Writer, 2020] Omicron) was published in 2008; N˙vols baixos ([Lowering Clouds, 2020] Omicron) in 2009; La mirada del fill (Abadia) in 2012; El salˇn de los artistas exiliados en California ([The Salon of Exiled Artists in California], 2020), a biography on Jewish screenwriter Salka Viertel.

 Literary Prizes/ Awards:

 2020.
 Awarded at International Writing Program in China.

 2019.
 Awarded at International Writer's and Translators' House in Latvia.

 2018.
 Fourth prize of the 5th Shanghai Get-together Writing Contest.

 2018.
 Selected for a literary residence in Krakow UNESCO City of Literature, Poland.

 2017.
 Awarded at the International Writers' and Translators' Center of Rhodes in Greece.